Checklist: Client/Standby cannot establish a reliable connection with Service Engine Server

 Client(s) = Standby + Client Service Engine computer(s)

-- Only zenon network is affected so that there is no reliable communication between Primary Server and all/some clients.
+2. Check that only zenon network is affected so that there is no reliable communication between Primary Server and all/some clients.
+If not only zenon is affected then it is for sure an IT issue.

-- Service Engine clients show blue-dots in the top right corner of screen elements (status N_UPDATE=1).
+3. Possible symptoms in zenon: Service Engine on clients show blue-dots in the top right corner of screen elements (status N_UPDATE=1).

-- Service Engine Server(s) run the correct project.
-Confirm Project Name and respective GUID, when starting the project from Engineering Studio.
+4. zenon Server(s) started the correct project.
+Confirm the project name and project GUID, when starting the project from Engineering Studio.

 All computers must have the same password when using encrypted network communication.